 What to Do in Washington DC: History

 If you like history, Ford’s Theatre is fascinating.
 I loved it, but not untilI was older and understood what happened.
 A tween would probably like it if he knows the history of the place.
 Be sure to go downstairs to the museum since that is where all artifacts of the assassination are.
-General admission tickets are $3.
+There is an admission charge and you must get timed tickets.

 Arlington National Cemetery is breath-taking, but I think it’s better for older kids who understand the significance of it.
 The changing of the guard at the Tomb of the Unknown Soldier is beautiful and reverent.
 They change every hour on the hour from October 1 through March 31 and then every half hour from April 1 – September 30.